tm01013/how-to-make-your-own-crypto/README.md

 ---

-# `Token creator`
+# `Token creator` - The easy way

 With '_solana-token-creator_' you can create a crypto within 2 minutes with just 1 command!

 > The token creator is not compatible with Windows! <br>
-> But if you are a windows user you can use WSL, Google cloud or a VM to use the script
+> But if you are a windows user you can use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install), Google cloud or a VM to use the script

 1. Download this repo
    ```bash